top of page

 Geneva smelled of rain and money.
 His driver met him on the tarmac, umbrella waiting, convoy ready.
 They drove in silence through wet streets where embassies gleamed like polished bones.

 At 8 am, he was in the tower that bore his family’s crest, thirty floors of mirrored restraint.
 He felt that quiet satisfaction Allegra used to call providence.
 She’d walked these halls once, her voice low, her smile precise, speaking to his father’s secretaries as though bestowing grace.
 He’d inherited her calm, people said.
-They never mentioned that calm could also be an innocent cruelty practised to perfection.
+They never mentioned or simply didn’t know that calm could also be quiet cruelty practiced to perfection.

 When he finally looked up from a projection sheet and said, “This is not efficient,” no one argued.